 The Office of the Inspector General (OIG) works to keep City government free from fraud, corruption, and misconduct.

 We conduct investigations of all government entities under the mayor’s jurisdiction.
 Our Contract Compliance Unit investigates individuals or businesses that work with the City or receive City funding.
 It’s our job to ensure that City employees, contractors, and grant recipients follow all requirements and operate with integrity.

 The OIG has the power to:

 - Issue subpoenas.

-- Examine all City documents, contracts, and monetary expenditures made from the City treasury.
+- Examine all City documents, contracts, and monetary expenditures.

 - Demand testimony from City employees.

-Amy L. Kurland is the inspector general for the City of Philadelphia, having been appointed to that position by Mayor Michael Nutter in 2008.
-Kurland received her law degree from Rutgers University and her bachelor’s from Reed College.
+Alexander F. DeSantis is the Inspector General for the City of Philadelphia, having been appointed to that position by Mayor James F. Kenney in 2020.

 DeSantis has been with the Office of the Inspector General since 2012, previously serving as the Deputy and First Deputy.
 A dedicated public servant, DeSantis is an alumnus of the Teach For America program and spent several years supervising oversight investigations in New York City government.